Stephen Wright (English footballer): Later career

 Following his release from Coventry Wright joined Brentford on trial and appeared in a reserves match against Leyton Orient.
 He signed a contract on 29 October 2010.

 In August 2011 he was training with Hartlepool United, and featured in a reserve team game away at Gateshead.
 He subsequently signed a short-term deal with Hartlepool, making his debut in a 2–0 victory over Exeter City.
 After playing eleven matches for Hartlepool, Wright left the club in January 2012.

-On 2 March 2012 he signed a deal at Wrexham until the end of the season.
+On 2 March 2012, he signed a deal at Wrexham until the end of the season.
 His debut for the club came the following day against Kettering.
 He scored his first goal for Wrexham against Hereford United on 10 November 2012.
-On 24 March 2013 Wright picked up his third honour in football with the North Wales club by winning the FA Trophy at Wembley Stadium, they beat Grimsby Town 4–1 on penalties.
+On 24 March 2013, Wright picked up his third honour in football with the North Wales club by winning the FA Trophy at Wembley Stadium, they beat Grimsby Town 4–1 on penalties.

-On 5 September 2014 Wright joined Welsh Premier League side Aberystwyth Town where he spent a season, before joining Rhyl.
+On 5 September 2014, Wright joined Welsh Premier League side Aberystwyth Town where he spent a season, before joining Rhyl.
 He dropped down to the Cymru Alliance in 2016 signing for Denbigh Town.
 Wright left the club in 2017 and officially retired from playing.
-He now works as a coach as part of the Wrexham academy set-up.
+He took up a coaching position at the Wrexham AFC Centre of Excellence before leaving in 2019 to join Liverpool in a coaching position with their academy set-up where he still remains.